-Greece: Public Power Corporation seeking a loan from EBRD15.
-April 2020. / SEE Energy News
+Greece: Public Power Corporation seeking a loan from EBRD, SEE Energy News

 In an effort to cover unexpected costs caused by the coronavirus crisis and the following recession, Greek state-controlled Public Power Corporation (PPC) is considering seeking a loan from the European Bank for Reconstruction and Development (EBRD) of between 100 and 200 million euros.